 Just watch for your FBA inventory to appear in Amazon Seller Central!

 Fulfillment by Amazon (FBA) is an extremely popular service because Amazon takes care of all sellers’ outbound logistics needs.
 However, FBA sellers are on their own when it comes to international inbound logistics.
 These sellers must either rely on their vendors’ quite unpredictable transportation services or immerse themselves into the complicated world of international shipping.
 SC Integrators, a Canadian freight forwarder and licenced customs broker, can take care of your all inbound logistics needs, including shipping from overseas vendors, import customs clearance, and delivery to Amazon FBA warehouses.

-SC Integrators Ocean Freight Less-than-Container (LCL) Rates from Major Ports in China to Canadian Amazon FBA Centers in Vancouver (Delta, New Westminster, Tsawwassen), Calgary, Toronto (Mississauga, Milton, Brampton, Bolton, Scarborough), Montreal (Lachine), Ottawa (Navan), Calgary, and Edmonton (Nisku)*
+SC Integrators Ocean Freight Less-than-Container (LCL) Rates from Major Ports in China to Canadian Amazon FBA Centers in Vancouver (Delta, New Westminster, Tsawwassen), Toronto (Mississauga, Milton, Brampton, Bolton, Scarborough), Montreal (Lachine), Ottawa (Navan), Calgary, and Edmonton (Nisku)*